Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Related Work

 \section{Related Work}

 \textbf{Sparse-view synthesis for unconstrained scenarios.} Several other works~\cite{zhang2025rgs,li2025sparsegs} address sparse-view synthesis in real-world scenarios.
 However, these methods only focus on appearance variation settings, not on distractors.
-Compared to diffusion-based techniques~\cite{kong2025generative,paliwal2025ri3d,wu2025difix3d+}, SaveWildGS considers distractors to refine rendered views using a transient mask and a reference image without penalizing time efficiency.
+Compared to diffusion-based techniques~\cite{kong2025generative,paliwal2025ri3d,wu2025difix3d+}, Difix3D-W considers distractors to refine rendered views using a transient mask and a reference image without penalizing time efficiency.

 \textbf{Feed-forward methods.} Other works generate new Gaussians utilizing pretrained transformers~\cite{huang2025no,liu2025feed}.
-Although these methods show impressive results in constrained scenarios, SaveWildGS differs as we focus on unconstrained real-world scenes that include distractors.
+Although these methods show impressive results in constrained scenarios, Difix3D-W differs as we focus on unconstrained real-world scenes that include distractors.